glentner/python-102/docs/source/tutorial/packaging.rst

 ------

 We've arrived now at the conclusion of the essentials for our package.
-Here are some extra things that you might want to consider for your project, particular if you plan on sharing it with others.
+Here are some extra things that you might want to consider for your project, particularly if you plan on sharing it with others.

 README